Oneo64/The-Mirk-of-Agmundr/Characters/Runa.md

 Sometimes, when not doing anything or listening to someone talk, Rúna would space out and start wondering about random things.
 If she is alone, she would start humming/singing random music.

 Rúna's favourite food is egg soup.
 When she's nervous, she fidgets with the hem of her clothing.
+She speaks informally with a slight stutter.
+Her natural voice is soft and light.

 ### Ljörn
 Rúna is noticeably kinder and bolder to Ljörn in his presence.
 Even though she finds his occasional stubbornness a little difficult, she works around it.
 Ljörn is, besides her family members, one of the only people she would gift her crafts to without expecting anything in return.

 Rúna knows about Ljörn's paranoia.
 She sometimes gets frustrated when he doesn't answer her or dismisses her concern.

-Rúna would sometimes accidentally call Ljörn *kæri*, then get embarrased when he notices.
+Rúna would sometimes accidentally call Ljörn *kæri*, then get embarrassed when he notices.

-### Voice
-Rúna speaks informally with a slight stutter.
-Her natural voice is soft and light.

- - "Are you really?"
- - "Emm... well..."
- - "I'm Rúna."

-### Goals
- - **Goal:** To explore the new land.
- - **Motivation:** To find new undiscovered herbs.

 ## Abilities
 ### Arts and Crafts